Why I Chose Whole Foods and GAVE UP Sugar

 The Battle with Yo-Yo Dieting

-For most of my life I battled with yo-yo dieting.
+For most of my life, I battled with yo-yo dieting.
 Growing up with very poor self-esteem, food often became both a comfort and a punishment.
+I remember feeling so lost in those times.

-When we are in pain, we can sometimes sabotage ourselves with the very things that hurt us, simply because we want to feel in control.
+When we’re in pain, sometimes we sabotage ourselves with the very things that hurt us, simply because we want to feel in control.
 For me, food became part of that struggle.
-It was a huge battle, a wrestle that at times felt tormenting.
+It was a battle that, at times, felt tormenting.

-That is why everything I do today is about freedom, not only my freedom but the freedom of the women I coach and mentor.
+That’s why everything I do today is about freedom, not only my freedom but the freedom of the women I mentor.

 Two Pivotal Moments